What does it take to get out of the ‘spend now, think later’ cycle, asks Glenn Elliott.

 That doesn’t always solve the problem, though.
 Say you agree with your board to bring in a new six-person sales team to generate more revenue.
 But how does that sales team work?
 What are they going to rely on to be successful?

 A sales team needs leads.
-Leads come from marketing, who now has another sales team to feed.
+Leads come from marketing, which now has another sales team to feed.
 So then you might need an extra person to do demand generation.
 But then what do they rely on?
 They might run campaigns to generate leads, so does your creative team have enough capacity to support?

 Similarly, you might invest in building a new product.
 But have you thought about who’s going to market and sell it?
 A product is only valuable to the company once someone has bought and paid for it.

-It’s a mistake I’ve made several times – to look at a project at face value, rather than pausing for longer, and working out all its dependencies across the business to make it really work.
+It’s a mistake I’ve made several times – to look at a project at face value rather than pausing for longer and working out all its dependencies across the business to make it really work.

 3. Budgeting at haste…and repenting at leisure!

 It might be tempting to rush through your budget and promise a lot to your private equity firm.
 Investors have high expectations.
 They want your business to grow fast and know your ideas for that, so you can get caught up in the wind of it all.

 It’s important to understand early on what your private equity firm expects the business to do in terms of profit.
 Then, it’s better to spend more time in the budgeting phase to make sure what you’re presenting is achievable.

 Because in private equity, if your budget falls short, everyone scratches their heads and asks what went wrong.
 If you hit your budget, everyone’s happy.